 On Monday I had the great pleasure of giving the opening talk at beyond tellerrand in Düsseldorf.
-The slides are intentionally useless (I opted to focus on the spoken presentation), but hopefully, the talk is not: Check out The Dangers of Being a Web Developer on Vimeo *.
+The slides are intentionally useless (I opted to focus on the spoken presentation), but hopefully, the talk is not: Check out The Dangers of Being a Web Developer on YouTube or Vimeo *.

 As I got approached on the talk’s various references on mostly classic and excellent books, here they are:

 - Rachel Aaron’s 2k to 10k: Writing Faster, Writing Better, and Writing More of What You Love